Facilities & Resources

 However more traditional methods of learning are still valued.
 There is a well-stocked library which all children are encouraged to use and every class has its own class library too.

 The school grounds include two playgrounds, a playing field and car park.
 Both playgrounds have adventure trails and the playgrounds themselves have been enhanced with playground markings to support games and activities.
-The infant playground has a very popular train to climb on and a fantastic wooden galleon, which was installed in 2018.
-The junior playground also has a beautiful, year round kitchen garden built in 2016, a pergola with seating area and an outdoor theatre.
+The infant playground has a very popular train to climb on and a fantastic wooden galleon.
+The junior playground also has a beautiful, year round kitchen garden, a pergola with seating area and an outdoor theatre.

 A second pergola on the field provides additional shade for the children when they are playing on the field during the good weather.
 The large playing field has an outdoor gym and is also home to our wildlife garden, which has a secure pond and seating to form a study and relaxation area.